 The male immediately fertilizes the eggs.
 And here, the roles of the fish can change dramatically.
-There are frequent cases when the female begins to pursue the male, damage his fins.
+Females are often seen pursuing the males and damaging their fins.

-In this situation, it would be prudent to remove him.
+In this situation, it would be prudent to remove them.
 In some cases, young female Apistogramma can easily eat their offspring.
 Therefore, it is better not to disturb them again.

 Egg incubation takes 3-6 days depending on the water temperature.
 First, wriggling larvae are born, feeding on the contents of their yolk sac.
 After a couple of days, they turn into fry and begin to swim freely.

 It is best to keep fry at elevated temperatures (28-30 ° C).
 It is necessary to maintain a high quality of water, change it daily.
 Fry that succeeds in growth must be removed from the smaller ones.
 You can initially feed them liquid foods and rotifers.
 When they turn weeks old, you can feed them Artemia Nauplii 3 times a day.
 They can also be fed live freshly hatched baby brine shrimp 3 times a day.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.